 What is the SNP policy on business rates and taxes?

-To boost productivity, we will support extension of the Annual Investment Allowance, which encourages firms to invest in plant and machinery, from £200,000 to £1 million.
+To make our economy more productive, the Chancellor should extend the Annual Investment Allowance, which encourages firms to invest in plant and machinery, from £200,000 to £1 million.

 To support our oil and gas sector, fresh support should be delivered as part of an industrial strategy that works for Scotland.

 And we want tougher rules on tax avoidance and evasion to ensure everyone pays their fair share of taxes.
 Read more about our tax avoidance policies here.